Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 1. the application location
 2. the application moving parts and how these may impact the performance of the application.

-## CHallenge Three - Run some load tests, checking results and changing scale to improve the application
+## Challenge Three - Run some load tests, checking results and changing scale to improve the application

 May need here to achieve a target request rate that is in excess of what the service can deliver out of the box.